apitoolkit/apitoolkit-landing/docs/sdks/golang/gin/index.md

 # Go Gin SDK Guide

-To integrate your Golang Gin application with APItoolkit, you need to use this SDK to monitor incoming traffic, aggregate the requests, and then send them to APItoolkit's servers.
-Kindly follow this guide to get started and learn about all the supported features of APItoolkit's **Golang SDK**.
+You can integrate your Golang Gin application with APIToolkit using OpenTelemetry.
+This allows you to send logs, metrics, and traces to APIToolkit for monitoring and analytics.

 ```=html
 <hr>